Third Preference (EB-3)

 EB-3 Alternatives

-You Can Rely On Texas Immigration Attorney Karen-Lee Pollak
+You Can Rely On Dallas Immigration Attorney Karen-Lee Pollak

 EB-3 visas are complicated.
 It is normal to have many questions and concerns about the application process.
 With extensive experience helping clients navigate the U.S. immigration & visa system, our managing partner Karen-Lee Pollak can help you find the best solution.
-When you reach out to our Dallas law office, you will have chance to work with a Texas immigration lawyer who can:
+When you reach out to our Dallas law office, you will have a chance to work with a firm that can:

 • Conduct a comprehensive, confidential review of your case;